Using Financial Wellness Technology to Connect with Millennials When and Where They Look for Financial Advice

 Financial wellness technology holds the key for financial professionals to engage with Millennials the way they want, when they want.
 In this way, it can be a powerful tool for changing perceptions too.

-A recent study4 by eMoney showed that financial wellness technology helped financial professionals better position themselves as a trusted source of advice.
+A recent study4 by eMoney showed that this kind of technology helped financial professionals better position themselves as a trusted source of advice.
 The study found that among clients using the technology:

 - 72 percent were more likely to engage with the advisor